Altruism: Possible explanations

 While most altruistic behaviours offer some form of benefit, extreme altruism may sometimes result from a mistake where the victim does not reciprocate.
 Considering the impulsive characteristic of extreme altruists, some researchers suggest that these individuals have made a wrong judgement during the cost-benefit analysis.
 Furthermore, extreme altruism might be a rare variation of altruism where they lie towards to ends of a normal distribution.
-In the US, the annual prevalence rate per capita is less than 0.00005%, this shows the rarity of such behaviours.
+In the US, the annual prevalence rate per capita is less than 0.00005%, which shows the rarity of such behaviours.

 Digital altruism

 Digital altruism is the notion that some are willing to freely share information based on the principle of reciprocity and in the belief that in the end, everyone benefits from sharing information via the Internet.